monsonite/Z80_1Kbyte_Tiny_BASIC/README.md

 Converted from 8008 mnemonics to Z80.

-These mnemonics are not yet optimised to use the Z80 relative jumps or the 16-bit math instructions.
+Z80_TinyBASIC_3 has optimised the mnemonics to use the Z80 relative jumps and the 16-bit math instructions.

 There are some really sneaky code routines for performing 16-bit add, sub, and, or, xor, using minimum code.